maishiroma/DotFiles/README.md

 ./<nameOfBootstrapScript>
 ```
 > NOTE: If you don't want to use a dot file manager, run the `manual_bootstrap.sh` script instead.
 This only installs the bare minimum on your system.

+## Post-Install
+(This is optional, but if you do not do this, you WILL need to remove all of the lines below `Vim Plugins` in the `.vimrc` file)
+1) Navigate to the [README](https://github.com/shiro105/DotFiles/tree/master/scripts/README.md) in the `scripts` directory and follow the instructions on there.

 ## How to Update
 1) Simply run `rcup` once you have ran through the initial installment.